junxit/us-congress-bills-110/bill.md

   - **(5)** factors that make such programs effective, and how to expand and improve upon existing programs;
   - **(6)** the role of minority-serving institutions in the diversification of America’s workforce in these fields and how that role can be supported and strengthened; and
   - **(7)** how the public and private sectors can better assist minority students in their efforts to join America’s workforce in these fields.

+## § 19.
+Sense of the Congress regarding the mathematics and science partnership programs of the department of education and the National Science Foundation

+It is the sense of the Congress that—

+- **(1)** although the mathematics and science education partnership program at the National Science Foundation and the mathematics and science partnership program at the Department of Education practically share the same name, the 2 programs are intended to be complementary, not duplicative;
+- **(2)** the National Science Foundation partnership programs are innovative, model reform initiatives that move promising ideas in education from research into practice to improve teacher quality, develop challenging curricula, and increase student achievement in mathematics and science, and Congress intends that the National Science Foundation peer-reviewed partnership programs found to be effective should be put into wider practice by dissemination through the Department of Education partnership programs; and
+- **(3)** the Director of the National Science Foundation and the Secretary of Education should have ongoing collaboration to ensure that the 2 components of this priority effort for mathematics and science education continue to work in concert for the benefit of States and local practitioners nationwide.

+## § 20.
+Hispanic-serving institutions undergraduate program

+- **(a)** *In general* The Director is authorized to establish a new program to award grants on a competitive, merit-reviewed basis to Hispanic-serving institutions to enhance the quality of undergraduate science, mathematics, engineering, and technology education at such institutions and to increase the retention and graduation rates of students pursuing associate's or baccalaureate degrees in science, mathematics, engineering, or technology.
+- **(b)** *Program Components* Grants awarded under this section shall support—
+  - **(1)** activities to improve courses and curriculum in science, mathematics, engineering, and technology;
+  - **(2)** faculty development;
+  - **(3)** stipends for undergraduate students participating in research; and
+  - **(4)** other activities consistent with subsection (a), as determined by the Director.
+- **(c)** *Instrumentation* Funding for instrumentation is an allowed use of grants awarded under this section.

+## § 21.
+Communications training for scientists

+- **(a)** *Grant supplements for communications training* The Director shall provide grant supplements, on a competitive, merit-reviewed basis, to institutions receiving awards under the Integrative Graduate Education and Research Traineeship program.
+The grant supplements shall be used to train graduate students in the communication of the substance and importance of their research to nonscientist audiences, including policymakers.
+- **(b)** *Report to congress* Not later than 3 years after the date of enactment of this Act, the Director shall transmit a report to the Committee on Science and Technology of the House of Representatives, and to the Committee on Commerce, Science, and Transportation and the Committee on Health, Education, Labor, and Pensions of the Senate, describing how the activities required under subsection (a) have been implemented.
+The report shall include data on the number of graduate students trained and the number and size of grant supplements awarded, and a description of the types of activities funded through the grant supplements.